Subaru Impreza: WRX and STi

-GC8A (11/1992-9/1993)
+GC8A (November 1992 – September 1993)

 The WRX debuted in November 1992 with 240 PS.
 The center differential was a viscous coupling type, the rear limited slip differential was a viscous type.
 The WRX Type RA is a stripped-down version of the WRX that was available in the Japanese market for people to purchase for motorsports.
 Targeted for race and rally, the RA versions were generally lighter in weight; featuring reduced soundproofing, manual windows, car horn delete, no air conditioning, no anti-lock brakes, and added racing features such as more robust engines, fifth injection, intercooler water spray and shorter gearing.
 The WRX Type RA uses a closer ratio gearbox and a three-spoke leather steering wheel from Nardi.
-Close ratio transmission is anticipated race use, the gap between each gear is brought closer together and a specific close ratio transmission is used.
-Less than 50 standard WRX with chassis code between GC8-(000000 to 005000) is picked by workers from the production line according to race teams orders and converted to the race model.

 In Europe, the WRX was introduced as the Impreza GT, and as the Impreza Turbo 2000 (UK).
 It came with 208 hp.